-In addition to temporary protection under Section 24 Residence Act, people fleeing Ukraine can apply for several other residence permits.
-First, there is the possibility to apply for asylum following the regular asylum procedure (see General Report - Regular Procedure).
-However, NGOs and legal practitioners do not advise to apply for asylum in most cases, due to the restrictions in the freedom of choosing a place to live, restrictions in access to the job market and the length of the procedure (see General Report -Reception Conditions).
+Refugee Protection.41 There were 43 cases of third country nationals who had fled the war in Ukraine applying for asylum, and 94 decisions about cases of third country nationals fleeing the war in Ukraine giving 32 people refugee protection or a protection from removal.42 NGOs and legal practitioners do not advise to apply for asylum in most cases, due to the restrictions in the freedom of choosing a place to live, restrictions in access to the job market and the length of the procedure (see General Report - Reception Conditions).

-Secondly, people fleeing Ukraine can apply for any other residence permits from within Germany.24 Usually applicants need to fulfil undergo a visa procedure before entering Germany, but following Section 3 Ukraine-Aufenthalts-VO people fleeing Ukraine are not only allowed to the territory for the first 90 days but also exempted from this procedure.
+Secondly, people fleeing Ukraine can apply for any other residence permits from within Germany.43 In November 2023, most people still had different provisional residence permits, which are awarded during the time of the application for the different residence permits.
+Among those who received a non-provisional residence permit, 0.2% received a residence permit due to being born in Germany and having at least one parent who possesses a residence permit in Germany following Section 33 Residence Act.
+0.13% received the status of tolerated stay ('Duldung'), 0.09% received a residence permit as family members of EU citizens following Section 5 Freedom of Movement Act (Freizügigkeitsgesetz/EU) which implements Directive 2004/58/EC.44 Usually applicants need to fulfil undergo a visa procedure before entering Germany, but following Section 3 Ukraine-Aufenthalts-VO people fleeing Ukraine are not only allowed to the territory for the first 90 days but also exempted from this procedure.
 However, difficulties in obtaining these residence permits stem from (a) possible conflicts with an application for temporary protection and (b) material preconditions of the residence permits.